dkovacs24/ReviOS_faq/docs/drivers.md

     First, you should Google `ASUS PRIME H610M-K D4 drivers`.

     There, let us say you choose the ASUS Global search result.
-So it brings up [this website](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-H610M-K-D4/){target=_blank}.
+So it brings up [the website of the motherboard](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-H610M-K-D4/){target=_blank}.

     Now you look around and find a `Support` page next to the `Overview`, `Tech Specs` and `Review` pages.
 Click the [Support page](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-H610M-K-D4/HelpDesk_knowledge/){target=_blank}.